kUrOSH1R0oo/porfolfio/blog/ntlm_dump.md

 tags: NTLM dumping, Rubber Ducky Pico
 ---

 Good day, everyone!
 It feels great to be back writing and polishing a new writeup on Medium after some time away.
-If you’ve been following my CTF journey, a quick update: I’ve moved my detailed CTF writeups over to [GitBook](https://kur0sh1r0.gitbook.io/ctf-writeups), where everything is now better organized and easier to follow.
-Feel free to check it out on my profile if you’re interested in deep dives, walkthroughs, and lessons learned from various challenges.
+If you've been following my CTF journey, a quick update: I've moved my detailed CTF writeups over to [GitBook](https://kur0sh1r0.gitbook.io/ctf-writeups), where everything is now better organized and easier to follow.
+Feel free to check it out on my profile if you're interested in deep dives, walkthroughs, and lessons learned from various challenges.

-Now, let’s get straight to our agenda: **how can a Raspberry Pi Pico, acting as a Rubber Ducky, be used to dump NTLM hashes?** We’ll break down the idea behind the attack, how USB HID trust is abused, and why physical access alone can be enough to compromise a system.
+Now, let's get straight to our agenda: **how can a Raspberry Pi Pico, acting as a Rubber Ducky, be used to dump NTLM hashes?** We'll break down the idea behind the attack, how USB HID trust is abused, and why physical access alone can be enough to compromise a system.

 ![Raspberry Pi Pico](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*N8D7Te4GlW_lsFcPsgCBjg.png)